All you need to know about AWS EMR Presto

 Good lecture on new features

 Cost reduction on Presto:

-Trying this my my cost reduction article on AWS Athena, it may have use-full tips.
+Try my cost reduction article on AWS Athena, it may have usefull tips.

 I put a lot of thoughts into these blogs, so I could share the information in a clear and useful way.

 If you have any comments, thoughts, questions, or you need someone to consult with,